pmermod/rock-paper2/README.md

 # Rock Paper Scissors

+This is my final project for the JavaScript Fundamentals course.

 Rock Paper Scissors is a web based, single player game where the player tries to beat the computer by selecting the more powerful weapon.

 In the game